jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 1.0.2.
 Install Vagrant
 ===============================================================================
-Download the Vagrant .msi installer from http://downloads.vagrantup.com/.
+Download the Vagrant installer from http://downloads.vagrantup.com/.
-To install Vagrant on Windows, follow the instructions at http://docs.vagrantup.com/v2/installation/index.html.
+To install Vagrant on your operating system, follow the instructions at http://docs.vagrantup.com/v2/installation/index.html.
+- Windows users: download the .msi file.
+- Mac OS X users: download the .dmg file.
+- Linux users: download the package format used for your distro.

 This guide was tested with Vagrant 1.2.4.
 It should be compatible with later versions of Vagrant 1.2, but this has not been tested.